 The Local Priority Scheme is used by the Community Council to provide financial assistance for local projects that benefit our communities.
 The funds come exclusively from East Lothian Council in the form of a grant.
-In the current year the funds available are £7,070.

-When we decide amongst suggestions we have to bear in mind:
+When we decide amongst suggestions we consider:

 - projects that will improve the local environment.

 - projects that will benefit a wide section of our communities.